 - Unable to concentrate

 Is bleeding After Sex Normal Postpartum?

-Bleeding after sex can occur for one of several reasons:
+It is normal to experience bleeding whenever you have sex after birth.
+Bleeding after postpartum sex can occur for one of several reasons:

-- If one of the stitches that was placed in the vagina or perineum becomes loose and pops off during vaginal penetration, you can begin to experience bleeding from your vagina.
+If one of the stitches that were placed in the vagina or perineum becomes loose and pops off during vaginal penetration, you can begin to experience bleeding from your vagina.

-This can be a problem especially if you had a deep laceration that required multiple sutures.
+This can be a problem especially if you had a deep vaginal tear that required multiple sutures.

 In the postpartum period, you have decreased levels of estrogen, especially if you are breastfeeding.
 This can cause the vagina to lose its lubrication.